 Insolvency Proceedings: means going into administration, administrative receivership, liquidation or receivership or becoming unable to pay debts as they fall due within the meaning of section 123 of the Insolvency Act 1986 or suffering any similar or analogous action in consequence of debt.

 Network: means the network provided by us or any other third-party network supporting the Service.

 Number: means any number specifically requested by or allocated to the Customer for the provision of the Service to Callers.

-Personal Data: has the meaning set out in section 1(1) of the Data Protection Act 1998 and relates only to personal data, or any part of such personal data, in respect of which the Company is the Data Controller and in relation to which the Processor is providing services under this Agreement.
+Personal Data: has the meaning set out in GDPR and relates only to personal data, or any part of such personal data, in respect of which you are the Controller and in relation to which we are providing services under this Agreement.

 Premium Features: means any additional features and bolt-on extras you may add to your Service from time to time.

-Processing and process: have the meaning set out in section 1(1) of the Data Protection Act 1998.
+Processing and Process: have the meaning set out in GDPR.

 Service: the service provided to you by us as described above.

 Service Fee: means any charge in respect of the Service levied by us from time to time to you.